thefriedbee/EC2_setup_for_py_dev/README.md

 ![alt text](imgs/aws1_tut_markdown.046.jpeg)

-## Use Visio Studio Code to SSH the system
+## 5. Use Visio Studio Code to SSH the EC2 server

 Another way of using Python in remote machine is by connecting using the VS Code editor by installing the extention called "Remote - SSH".
 You need to enable this extention.